ozgurural/SecurePoL-with-Watermarking/README.md

-# Enhancing Security of Proof-of-Learning against Spoofing Attacks Using Feature-Based Model Watermarking
+# Enhancing Security of Proof-of-Learning Against Spoofing Attacks Using Advanced Model Watermarking Methods

 **Abstract:**

 The rapid advancement of machine learning (ML) technologies necessitates robust security frameworks to protect the integrity of ML model training processes.
 Proof-of-Learning (PoL) is a critical method for verifying the computational effort in training ML models, while model watermarking is a strategy for asserting model ownership.
-This research integrates PoL with feature-based model watermarking, embedding the watermark directly into the model's features or parameters.
-This integration mitigates security risks associated with external key management and reduces computational overhead by eliminating the need for complex verification procedures.
-Our proposed dual-layered verification architecture embeds unique watermarks during the training phase.
-It records them alongside PoL proofs, enhancing security against sophisticated spoofing attacks where adversaries attempt to mimic a model's computational trajectory and watermark.
+This research integrates PoL with advanced model watermarking techniques, including **Feature-Based**, **Parameter Perturbation-Based**, and **Non-Intrusive** watermarking methods.
+These integrations mitigate security risks associated with external key management and reduce computational overhead by eliminating the need for complex verification procedures.
+Our proposed dual-layered verification architecture embeds unique watermarks during the training phase and records them alongside PoL proofs, enhancing security against sophisticated spoofing attacks where adversaries attempt to mimic a model's computational trajectory and watermark.
 This approach addresses key challenges, including maintaining watermark robustness and balancing security with model performance.
-Through a comprehensive analysis, we identify vulnerabilities in existing PoL systems and demonstrate how feature-based watermarking can enhance security.
+Through a comprehensive analysis, we identify vulnerabilities in existing PoL systems and demonstrate how advanced watermarking can enhance security.
 We present a secure PoL mechanism, supported by empirical validation, that significantly improves resilience to spoofing attacks.
 This advancement represents a crucial step towards securing ML models, paving the way for future research to protect diverse ML applications from various threats.

 **Keywords:**

-Proof-of-Learning, Model Watermarking, Machine Learning Security, Spoofing Attack Countermeasures, Dual-Layered Verification, Model Authenticity, Intellectual Property Protection in ML, Computational Effort Authentication, Security Enhancements in Machine Learning, Watermark Robustness, Model Integrity Verification.
+Proof-of-Learning, Model Watermarking, Feature-Based Watermarking, Parameter Perturbation-Based Watermarking, Non-Intrusive Watermarking, Machine Learning Security, Spoofing Attack Countermeasures, Dual-Layered Verification, Model Authenticity, Intellectual Property Protection in ML, Computational Effort Authentication, Security Enhancements in Machine Learning, Watermark Robustness, Model Integrity Verification.

 ---

-## Enhancements in Proof-of-Learning with Feature-Based Model Watermarking
+## Introduction

 This repository builds upon the innovative work presented in ["Proof-of-Learning: Definitions and Practice"](https://arxiv.org/abs/2103.05633), featured at the 42nd IEEE Symposium on Security and Privacy.
 The paper introduces the Proof-of-Learning (PoL) concept in machine learning (ML), inspired by mechanisms of proof-of-work and verified computing.
 It details how the gradient descent algorithm—fundamental to ML training—accumulates stochastic information, providing a basis for PoL to validate the computational work invested in accurately deriving a model's parameters.

 Despite its strengths, the PoL framework has security vulnerabilities, particularly spoofing attacks that can significantly compromise the system's integrity.
-Our research enhances the PoL framework's resilience to such attacks by integrating **feature-based model watermarking**, which embeds the watermark directly into the model's features or parameters.
+Our research enhances the PoL framework's resilience to such attacks by integrating advanced model watermarking techniques:

+- **Feature-Based Watermarking**
+- **Parameter Perturbation-Based Watermarking**
+- **Non-Intrusive Watermarking**

 This integration: